 Another critical key to success in the weight room is consistency and setting realistic and achievable goals.
-So along with locking in on these different exercises, make sure that you come up with a game plan to execute them regularly and then give yourself a goal to shoot for.
+So along with locking in on these different exercises, make sure that you come up with a game plan and have a workout planner to execute them regularly, and then give yourself a goal to shoot for.

 One last thing, you should also learn proper footwork to utilize your newly built strength to its fullest potential.